roushk/Godot-2D-RogueLike/docs/README.md

 There is a paper called [Automatic Generation of Game Levels Based on Controllable Wave Function Collapse Algorithm](https://www.researchgate.net/publication/348204502_Automatic_Generation_of_Game_Levels_Based_on_Controllable_Wave_Function_Collapse_Algorithm) that delves deeper into using the WFC Simple Tiled Model for game level generation.
 They introduce the idea of constraints and layering to the model along with the idea of symmetry of tiles and the ways to transform the tile images to generate more effective tiles from a single art asset.
 What I think was most interesting is their usage of a multi staged level generation system where they would constrain and generate the ground level of a world and then on top of it add other levels such as the road, chests, keys, and enemies in different stages and used the stages beforehand as additional constraints for the later stages.

 My goal is to have a multi staged WFC Simple Tiled Model level generator that builds upon the stages before and leverage this with the AutoTile system in Godot to automatically tile the entire map.

+Currently working on several Top Down room generation methods.
+Right now I have a Voronoi Diagram generated from Octile and exact distance and plan to add Manhattan distance as well as a method to create rooms.
+The main goal is to have a BVH abstract generation so I can swap out the initial room and map generation systems to create different types of levels.

 Other great sources for WFC:
 [Wave Function Collapse](https://github.com/mxgmn/WaveFunctionCollapse)